MicrosoftDocs/azure-devops-docs/release-notes/2024/sprint-234-update.md

 ms.date: 2/8/2024
 description: Workload identity federation for AzureRM service connections is now generally available
 ---
-# Workload identity federation for AzureRM service connections is now generally available
+# Workload identity federation for Azure Resource Manager service connections is now generally available

-We’re excited to announce that Workload Identity Federation is now generally available in Azure Pipelines!
+We’re excited to announce that Workload identity federation is now generally available in Azure Pipelines!

-You can now enjoy a hassle-free experience without the need to manage secrets and certificates in Azure service connections.
+You can enjoy a streamlined experience without the need to manage secrets and certificates in Azure service connections.

 With this update, we preview a new feature as part of our enhanced GitHub integration with Azure Boards.
 You can now link directly to GitHub pull requests or commits.
 No more switching between windows or copy/pasting.
 Simply select the repository you want, find the pull request or commit you need, and link it!